 Bowling seamlessly transitioned from this Dead heavy set into Phish’s “A Song I Heard the Ocean Sing,” which then flowed into a fun version of “Sand.”
 This was followed by Led Zeppelin’s “No Quarter,” which proved to be just as powerful of a song when played by one woman on a grand piano, as it is with four of the greatest rock and roll musicians of all time.
 Bowling then brought back the Dead by gliding into an impassioned version of “Morning Dew.”
 After a brief pause, Bowling closed out the set with “Swept Away,” a Phish rarity that is welcome to any diehard fan, and which fits perfectly with Bowling’s style as it reflects her ability to maintain the emotional integrity of the songs that she transcribes.
 To top it all off, this shifted seamlessly back into the end of “Let it Grow,” which truly completed the second set.

 Upon leaving the stage, Bowling came back for an encore.
 “Slave to the Traffic Light” proved to be a perfect fit, with a warm, uplifting jam that would have left Page himself smiling from ear to ear.
 Not only was this classic composition executed with perfection, but it also included a “Let it Grow” tease, making it a unique reflection of the performance from that night.

-Holly will be returning to Albany on November 14 at Jupiter Hall with her band Ghost Light.
+Following this performance in Cohoes, Holly Bowling will be returning to Albany on November 14 at Jupiter Hall with her band Ghost Light.